-Anyway announcement the second: I just found the best cover ever by the Scorpions (who I really wish I could see live.)
+Anyway announcement the second: I just found the best cover ever by the Scorpions (who I really wish I could see in concert.)

 Oh no!!!!!!
-Can we possibly have just one quiz without the Scorpions and Klaus Meine?????
+Can we possibly have just one quiz without the Scorpions and lead vocalist Klaus Meine?????

 I’ll work on it for next time.
 And I guess I should report on that fancy luncheon sponsored by the Broadcast Pioneers that our cousin Mike Stein took us to.

 Here’s a picture of cousin Mike (on right).

 Do you know who he’s with?
 That’s Buffalo Bob and Howdy Doody!

 Mom, need I point out that no one under 60 knows who Buffalo Bob and Howdy Doody are!
 I guess the high point of the afternoon was Billy Carlucci singing “Maybe You’ll Be There”.

 You got that right, Shana!
 One of my most favorite songs of all time, it definitely made the trip worthwhile–even though it’s probably how we picked up the flu!
 And here they are now, from 1962, Billy and the Essentials with “Maybe You’ll Be There”: